Search

 • people giving birth;

-• partners, friends and family members of people giving birth; and
+• fathers, partners, friends and family members witnessing loved ones giving birth; and

 • other people witnessing a birth or providing care in relation to pregnancy and birth, including health professionals.